top of page

 Many models of bifacial solar panels are rated as top performers on the 2024 PVEL Module Reliability Scorecard.
 Their robust performance across multiple test categories reaffirms their reliability and suitability for a wide range of solar installations, offering enhanced energy production and durability.

 Notably, they excelled in tests such as thermal cycling, damp heat, mechanical load, UV exposure, and hail resistance.
-Their resilience to extreme weather conditions and superior efficiency in capturing sunlight from both sides reaffirms their suitability for diverse solar installations, ensuring long-term reliability and performance.
+Their resilience to extreme weather conditions and superior efficiency in capturing sunlight from both sides reaffirm their suitability for diverse solar installations, ensuring long-term reliability and performance.

 Offering Bifacial Solar Panel Installation